Empire of Mechyrdia

 Rebellion in Niskon

 The Niska Republic was the nation whose capitulation to the forces of the Ilkhan Commune foreshadowed the Great Galactic War.
 After war's end, Niskon fell entirely within the Mechyrdian sphere of influence.
-In 240 UC, Fulkreykk-backed rebellions broke out all across Niska space.
+In 240 UC (2880 AD), Fulkreykk-backed rebellions broke out all across Niska space.
 These rebellions died out, however, due to Mechyrdia's swift mobilization of not only its military resources to defeat the rebellions in battle, but also its civilian industry to provide aid to those affected by the destruction brought by the rebellions.

 The Race to Bulkspace